 During the hearing, even the Administrative Law Judge was unaware that a person could qualify as “disabled” under these criteria.
 After reviewing the grid rules, however, the judge approved the claim.

 The grid rules can offer a more straightforward path to SSDI benefits.
 They can expedite the process for both you and your attorney.
 If you need assistance establishing that you meet these guidelines, we’re here to help.
-Contact Ortiz Law Firm at (888) 321-8131 to schedule your free case evaluation.
+Contact us online or call us at (888) 321-8131 to schedule your free case evaluation.